35 Stores That Give Cash Back on Debit Card Purchases

 How Can You Get Cash Back with a Debit Card?

-Most stores have a cash back option when you pay for your purchase with a debit card.
-This allows you to withdraw cash from your checking account during the transaction.
+When you pay with a debit card at a physical retailer, you often have the option to get physical cash back.
+This allows you to withdraw cash from your checking account during the transaction without paying a fee.

-If you request cash back, the extra money totals into the sale price.
+If you request cash back, the extra money is included in the total sale price.
 Your bank then deducts the combined amount from your checking account.

-But getting money with your debit card can cost you.
+Getting cash with your debit card can cost you.
 Some stores set a minimum purchase amount before you can get cash back with your debit card.
-In some cases, this makes you buy something additional you didn’t want or need.
+In some cases, you may be required to buy something you didn’t want or need.

 4 Places to Get Cash Back with a Debit Card

-The most obvious place to get money with your debit card is to visit the ATM at your own bank.
-That way, you can avoid paying extra costs associated with out-of-network transactions.
-With fees averaging $2 or more per withdrawal, it pays to use the ATM at your bank, even if it isn’t convenient.
+The most obvious place to get money with your debit card is to visit the ATM at your bank.
+This lets you avoid paying out-of-network ATM fees.
+These fees cost $2 or more per withdrawal, so it pays to use the ATM at your bank, even if it isn’t the closest.

 You might qualify for fee reimbursement if your bank offers it.
-In that case, if you can’t use your bank’s ATM and are charged a fee, you can request that money back.
+In that case, if you can’t use your bank’s ATM and are charged a fee, you’ll be automatically reimbursed for that fee.

 There are a lot of surcharge-free ATMs located all across the country, and banks and credit unions usually participate in a card network so you can access them.